pulumi/docs/content/docs/reference/pkg/azure-nextgen/azurestack/customersubscription.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const customerSubscription = new azure_nextgen.azurestack.latest.CustomerSubscription("customerSubscription", {
+const customerSubscription = new azure_nextgen.azurestack.CustomerSubscription("customerSubscription", {
     customerSubscriptionName: "E09A4E93-29A7-4EBA-A6D4-76202383F07F",
     registrationName: "testregistration",
     resourceGroup: "azurestack",